David-R-San/Project/chex_clinical_project/README.md

 ## How to Use

 - clone the repository
+- pip install requirements
 - dowload the Indiana report images from kaggle´s dataset
 - dowload the fine-tuned model here: https://drive.google.com/file/d/1EEME4Rksg326YTnT2_1Zb-vxsa3YKmPH/view?usp=drive_link
+- Make sure the paths to the model and data files are correct in the script
 - Run `gradio_biogpt_interface_fixed.py` to test the model with Grad-CAM interface

 ## License